 Section B. Admission to Membership

-b.
+c.
 Attend a designated Church service in which he or she will be officially recognized and welcomed as a member of this Church.
-At this time, an opportunity will also be given to any new member who had previously expressed a desire to share a few words of testimony with the congregation.

 2. Associate Membership